 Conversation classes may be guided by a book, newspaper or magazine articles, current events, peace and other cultural and daily living topics.
 Classes emphasize individual participation in a relaxed setting and often include tea and snack refreshments.

 Classes also participate in group activities ranging from eating out at a local restaurant, cooking, or touring a local business or scenic sight, to the preparation of Peace Lanterns or Peace Candles to honor traditions of Hiroshima.

-This class endeavors to meticulously and accurately translate Japanese Hibakusha and World War II accounts into English transcripts for use by the Peace Resource Center of Wilmington College, the World Friendship Center, and other Peace Centers.
+Students are assigned to translate Japanese books and other materials related to peace, such as Hiroshima and A-bomb testimonies, into English and receive guidance from the director.
+Translated resources are used by the Peace Resource Center of Wilmington College, the World Friendship Center, and other Peace Centers.

 2nd & 4th Friday of the month 10:00~12:00

 - Classes are 2 hours = 2,000 yen per session

 WFC Hiroshima Pass-On Lectures